 Secondary, master data views have to be designed to display and modify Users and User Groups and the relation to the assigned Permissions.

 Overall a host application has to be designed which can host each type of visualization from any service.
 In a XML configuration each type of running KPU has to be assigned to a visualization template to be visualized in the client.

-Where the association of KPU-types and the visualization templates take place, has to be defined.
-One possibility would be within the personal assistant, where the client can directly request what to display.
+For further details please see the requirement definitions for the GUI-client.

 Exclusion from scope

-What are the demarcations?
+User session and access to a KPU is part of ADAM.

+GUI-Client is defined in another RD.

 Action plan